jfrantz1-r7/AWS-SSM-Documents/README.md

-# AWS-SSM-Documents
+# SSM Automation for the Insight Agent
-This is a collection of useful SSM documents to automation of tasks/configurations in AWS
+Roles and automation document for blog series on automating security tasks in AWS.